Abdul El-Sayed

-Abdulrahman Mohamed El-Sayed (born October 31, 1984) is an American politician, former public health professor, medical doctor, and civil servant currently serving as the director of the Department of Health, Human, and Veterans Services for Wayne County.
-He was a candidate in Michigan's 2018 Democratic gubernatorial primary election, placing second out of three candidates.
-In September 2018, he founded Southpaw Michigan, a political action committee, to help elect other progressive candidates in Michigan.
+Abdulrahman Mohamed El-Sayed (born October 31, 1984) is an American physician, former public health professor, government official, and politician who served from 2023 to 2025 as the director of the Department of Health, Human, and Veterans Services for Wayne County, Michigan.
+A member of the Democratic Party, he was a candidate for governor of Michigan in the 2018 election.
+El-Sayed is running for the Democratic nomination in the 2026 United States Senate election in Michigan.

-El-Sayed was executive director of the Detroit Health Department and Health Officer for the City of Detroit from 2015 to 2017.
-In 2017, he resigned as health director to run for governor.
-He was also formerly an assistant professor in the Department of Epidemiology at Columbia University.
+El-Sayed was an assistant professor in the Department of Epidemiology at Columbia University from 2014 to 2015.
+He was executive director of the Detroit Health Department and Health Officer for the City of Detroit from 2015 to 2017.
+He resigned as health director to run for governor in 2017.

-He is a political contributor at CNN, the author of Healing Politics: A Doctor's Journey into the Heart of Our Political Epidemic and Medicare for All: A Citizen's Guide (co-authored with Micah Johnson), and the host of America Dissected with Dr. Abdul El-Sayed, a podcast about politics and public health produced by Crooked Media.
-In 2020, he served on the Joe Biden–Bernie Sanders Unity Task Force on health care.
+El-Sayed is a political contributor at CNN and the author of Healing Politics: A Doctor's Journey into the Heart of Our Political Epidemic and Medicare for All: A Citizen's Guide, which he co-authored with Micah Johnson.
+Since 2019, he has hosted America Dissected with Dr. Abdul El-Sayed, a podcast about politics and public health produced by Crooked Media.